 Having a website built or brought up to date is an excellent investment for your business.
-Understandably, you want to make sure you find the right developer to develop it.
+Understandably, you want to make sure you find the right developer for the job.

-You don’t want somebody who is going to simply “get the job done”… You want to make sure you can effectively work together and that you’re both on the same page so there are no surprises on either side.
+You don’t want somebody who is going to simply “get it done”… You want to make sure you can effectively work together and that you’re both on the same page so there are no surprises on either side.

 Like any other project that involves working with others, effective communication is crucial in helping things go smoothly.
 It starts with the initial call.

 While you’re not “interviewing” potential developers or agencies, these questions are to help you prepare for your initial conversation with them – and help determine fit.

 What do we mean by fit?

 We mean finding a good match to each others:

 - Communication style